-- (i) The authority for advance ruling will not allow consideration of any question involving determination of of any property.
+(iv) iv) An application (in quadruplicate) for advance ruling by a resident applicant for determination of hi tax liability arising out of one or more transactions valuing ₹ 100 crore or more in total which has been undertaken or is proposed to be undertaken by him is to be made in Form No

+(a) 34DA

+(b) 34EA

+(c) 34E

+(d) 34D

+(v) Prov visions relating to advance ruling are provided in sections

+(a) 245N to 245V

+(b) 245A to 245L

+(c) 237 to 245

+(d) 119 to 126

+Ans wer:

+(i) (i) (a) fair market r market

+Reason:

+Authority may, after examining the application and the records called for, by order, either allow o ct the application.
+However, where the question raised in the application -

+(i) is already pending before any income-tax authority or Appellate Tribunal [except in the case of a resident applicant falling in sec.
+245N(b)(iii)] or any court;

-- (a) fair market value
+(ii) involves determination of fair market value of any property;

-- (b) income

-- (c) reasonable expected rent

-- (d) none of the above

-- The Authority may, after examining the application and the records called for, by order, either allow or reject the application.
-However, where the question raised in the application - - (i) is already pending before any income-tax authority or Appellate Tribunal [except in the case of a resident applicant falling in sec.
-245N(b)(iii)] or any court; - (ii) involves determination of fair market value of any property; - (iii) relates to a transaction or issue which is designed prima facie for the avoidance of incometax [except in the case of a resident applicant falling in sec.
-245N(b)(iii)] - shall be rejected by the authority. - (ii) An application for advance ruling under section 245Q(1) of the Incomer-tax Rules, 1962 should made in - (a) Form No. 34B - (b) Form No. 43 - (c) Form No. 34C - (d) Form No. 3AA
+(iii) relates to a transaction or issue which is designed prima facie for the avoidance of income-tax [except in the case of a resident applicant falling in sec.
+245N(b)(iii)]

+- sha all be rejected by the authority.

+(ii) (c) Form No. 34C

+Reason:

+application for advance ruling under section 245Q(1) of the Incomer-tax Rules, 1962 should made orm No. 34C

+(iii)) (d l) Nc one of these